ipitio/ocr-pdf/README.md

 </div>

-Make your unsearchable PDFs searchable with the help of a pretrained neural net!

-The core logic resides in a Python script that extracts all the PDFs from `todo`, transforms their pages with Google's LSTM-based OCR engine Tesseract, and loads them into `done`.
-The Bash script installs the dependencies for and runs the Python script in a virtual environment.
-Docker sets up another virtual environment within which it installs the dependencies for and runs the Bash script.
-Google Colab and GitHub Actions both use a third virtual layer in the cloud within which they run the Docker container.
+You can run this in your browser, on your computer, or somewhere in between, depending how much you want to automate and virtualize.
+The core logic resides in a Python script that you could run yourself, if you really wanted to.
+It extracts all the files from `todo`, transforms their pages with a pretrained LSTM RNN, and loads them into `done`.
+Files in subfolders will have a merged copy available!

-You choose how much you want to automate and virtualize.
+I recommend you use either:

+- The Bash script, which runs the Python script
+- The Docker image, which runs the Bash script
+- A Google Colab or GitHub Actions server, both of which run the Docker container

+Read on to find out which is best for you!

 ## Fast Start